jagel/rust_learning/README.md

 1. Create a new application without installing any rust dependency.
 This approact does not need to create an image.
 It gets the latest version of the image located in docker registry

-`` docker run -it --rm -v host/path:/usr/src/myapp -w /usr/src/myapp rust cargo run new application_name``
+`` docker run -it --rm -v host/path:/usr/src/myapp -w /usr/src/myapp rust cargo new application_name``

 Definition by commands
 - ``-it``: Interactive mode is set in case there the container is requesting input by user